-Sports Volunteering roles that are community-facing usually count towards the "Make a Difference" part of the Manchester Leadership Award.
+Sports Volunteering roles that are community-facing usually count towards the "Make a Difference" part of the Stellify Award.
 Roles that support other students usually count towards the "Step Up and Lead" section.

 Whether you consider yourself to be ‘Sporty’ or not, our Sport Volunteer Scheme gives you access to a range of opportunities to develop your skills and build fantastic networks.
 Our scheme works with external partners to provide hundreds of volunteer roles in the local community as well as the opportunity to lead one of our UoM Sport Programmes: